 We have a number of initiatives that aim to promote a love of reading among our pupils.
 For instance, we have recently introduced our Class Ping Pong Challenge.
 Children earn ping pong balls when they read and quiz on their AR books.
 Once their class tube is full (photograph below) children receive a class reward, where their teacher reads them a new story and they share a small treat.
 We also have ‘Hot Chocolate Fridays’.
 Each week, children who have read regularly at home celebrate their reading achievements with a hot chocolate.

 We would love for every child to read at home every night.
 The benefit of this is to really instill a life long love of reading within our children.
 When children have read at home they get a sticker in their reading record and get to move their name on their class chart.
 This then contributes towards the whole class reward where they get to listen to an adult read their favourite book whilst having a munch on some yummy popcorn.
 Reading at home not only supports the children's progress and development but it also strengthens the bond with adults at home who are invested in listening and talking to their children about their book of choice.
 Click on the picture below to get some tips on how to support children with reading at home.

 Programme and progress

 Children have access to explore a range of texts within our school library to support their individual reading development.
-The children use our library system to select reading books that excite them and that are the correct reading level to help nurture their love of reading.
+The children use our library system and Accelerated Reader to select reading books that excite them and that are the correct reading level to help nurture their love of reading.

 Each class has a carefully selected Novel study that we use each day for our shared reading sessions.
 The children are encouraged to read out aloud, share exciting parts of the chapters with each other and discuss the novel as a group alongside a supportive adult who helps to guide the session.
 The novel is also used as our stimulus for our writing so we jump in with both feet to immerse our self in fantastic language and stories!